What does a typical day like for a volunteer?

 Volunteer Formation: Weekly community gatherings involve a staff member guiding volunteers in reflection and discussion, centered on one of the program pillars.
 Throughout the year, the program staff and the volunteer community collaborate to make these times fruitful for everyone.
 Possibilities include, but are not limited to reading articles and books on social justice and spirituality, reflections on service, watching documentaries, etc.

-Community Life Meetings: The volunteer community will gather regularly for community life meetings to provide space to discuss issues relevant to living daily life in the volunteer community, and to foster a more intentional lifestyle.
+Community Life Meetings: The volunteer community gathers regularly for community meetings to discuss issues relevant to living daily life in the volunteer community, and to foster a more intentional lifestyle.

 Then the righteous will answer him and say, ‘Lord, when did we see you hungry and feed you, or thirsty and give you drink?
 When did we see you a stranger and welcome you, or naked and clothe you?
 When did we see you ill or in prison, and visit you?
 And the king will say to them in reply, ‘Amen, I say to you, whatever you did for one of these least brothers of mine, you did for me.’
 Matthew 25:37-40